Philippe734/VPN-Lifeguard/Linux/1.0.4/Readme.md

     $ sudo add-apt-repository ppa:gambas-team/gambas3
     $ sudo apt-get update

-2.Download the package .deb of the application and install it.
+2.Download the package .deb of VPN Lifeguard below and install it.

 3.The dependancy for the Gambas language will be automatically installed.